Chain State Pruning and `at-block` Proposed Change

 What We Found

-We did a substantial amount of analysis on existing contracts that have been called in the past year that have executed the at-block function: there were only eight that looked back for more than 6 tenures in the past year*, and the vast majority were parts of migrations - not particularly necessary to maintain in the future.
-A handful of contracts that use it or intend to use it were looking back only a short period of time (1–2 tenures).
+We did a substantial amount of analysis on existing contracts that have been called in the past year that have executed the at-block function: there were only eight that looked back for more than 6 cycles in the past year*, and the vast majority were parts of migrations - not particularly necessary to maintain in the future.
+A handful of contracts that use it or intend to use it were looking back only a short period of time (1–2 cycles).

 The Proposal

-Calls targeting blocks older than six tenures would return a structured error; how this is handled in particular is still up for discussion.
+Calls targeting blocks older than six cycles would return a structured error; how this is handled in particular is still up for discussion.
 This would be part of a new Clarity version, so part of a hard fork.
 As a byproduct, state older than the window can then be safely pruned by nodes.
 We would still leave the option to run archive nodes for full history so we can run the API against it.

 While we think this has massive benefits, there will be some ramifications.
 Any deployed contracts using at-block with deep lookback will be affected.
 We want to make sure that this is not a trap - that tokens can’t be stranded in smart contracts if an at-block-using contract is written incorrectly - and catch any other edge cases we haven’t thought of.